mirandi1/fracMC/README.md

 > **Fractional rheology of methylcellulose thermogelation**
 > Isaac Y. Miranda-Valdez, Jesús G. Puente-Córdova, Tero Mäkinen, Juha Koivisto, Gareth H. McKinley, and Mikko J. Alava — 2025, *Manuscript under review*

 All content in this repository is provided to ensure **transparency, reproducibility, and open access** to the data and computational workflow used in the study.
+Jupyter Notebooks are provided for educational purposes.

 ---